 The makerspace is located on the first floor of Jubel Hall in room 138.
 Jubel Hall is the new Mechanical Engineering & Materials Science Building on the northeast end of Washington University’s Danforth Campus, just east of Brookings Hall.

-The studio space is open to all Washington University students, faculty, and staff once they have done the quick online training.
+The studio space is open to all Washington University students, faculty, and staff who complete our online orientation.
 The space has many pieces of equipment including nine 3D printers, a laser cutter, a drill press, and a band saw.
 A more complete list of the equipment can be found here.
 For more complex equipment, more training may be required.

 Advanced Machine Shop